 condo Insurance | Insurance Information Institute – Visit the Insurance Information Institute website to learn more about condo insurance.
 You can find more information about provided coverage and learn more about a master condo policy.
 The Insurance Information Institute is an online digest of insurance information.

 Unfair Settlement Practices | Texas Insurance Code – Learn more about bad faith insurance practices by following the link.
 You can scroll to section 541.060 to find a list of actions considered bad faith and learn about other insurance laws such as hearing procedures and misleading insurance policies.
 The information can be found on the Texas Constitution and Statutes website.

 Condo Insurance Lawyer in Texas

 Find the insurance help you need at LeMaster & Ahmed PLLC.
 For over thirty combined years, Ms. LeMaster and Ms. Ahmed have been litigating insurance coverage matters throughout Texas.
 They are well versed in the tactics used by insurance companies and will ensure they do not take advantage of you.
 Call us at (888) 306-2119 to schedule a time to speak with us.

-LeMaster & Ahmed PLLC proudly represents policyholders in Montgomery County, Collin County, Dallas County, Harris County and Galveston County.
+LeMaster & Ahmed PLLC proudly represents policyholders throughout the Texas area including Harris County, Montgomery County, Galveston County, Collin County, and Dallas County.